General Connections, Exponential Maps, and Second-order Differential Equations: Review and definitions

 A second-order differential equation (SODE) on a manifold $M$ is defined as a projectable section of the second-order tangent bundle $TTM \surj TM$ \cite{BC,B,BJ}.
 Recall that an integral curve of a vector field on $TM$ is the canonical lift of its projection if and only if the vector field is projectable \cite{BC}.
 For a curve $c$ in $M$ with tangent vector field $\dot c$, this $\dot c$ is the canonical lift of $c$ to $TM$ and $\ddot c$ is the canonical lift of $\dot c$ to $TTM$.
 Then each projectable vector field $S$ on $TM$ determines a second-order differential equation on $M$ by $\ddot c = S\circ \dot c$, and each such curve with $\dot c(s_{0}) = v_{0}\in T_{c(s_{0})}M$ is a solution with initial condition $v_0$.
 Solutions are preserved under translations of parameter, they exist for all initial conditions by the Cauchy theorem, and, as our manifolds are assumed to be Hausdorff, each solution will be unique provided we take it to have maximal domain; {\em i.e.,} to be inextendible \cite{BC,DRD,HS}.

 There are two vector bundle structures on $TTM$ over $TM$, denoted here by $\pi_T$ and $\pi_*$.
 Let $J$ be the canonical involution on $TTM$, so it isomorphically exchanges the two vector bundle structures on $TTM$.
-We denote the fixed set of $J$ by $\fix J$ and observe that it is a {\em fiber\/} subbundle, but not a {\em vector\/} subbundle, of $TTM$. \begin{definition} A section $S$ of $TTM$ over $TM$ is a SODE when $JS = S$, or equivalently, when $S\in\G(\fix J)$.
-The space of all SODEs is denoted by $\sode(M)$, and those vanishing on the 0-section of $TM$ by $\qsp(M)$. \end{definition} Thus a SODE can be expressed locally as $S:(x,y)\mapsto (x,y,y,\S(x,y))$. \begin{remark} If desired, one may work with jet spaces using $J^1(\R_{\,0},M)\cong TM$ and $J^2(\R_{\,0},M) \cong \fix J$, where the notation indicates jets with fixed source $0\in\R$ and target any point in $M$. \end{remark}
+We denote the fixed set of $J$ by $\fj$ and observe that it is an {\em affine\/} subbundle of both $\pi_T$ and $\pi_*$, but not a {\em vector\/} subbundle of either. \begin{definition} A section $S$ of $TTM$ over $TM$ is a SODE when $JS = S$, or equivalently, when $S\in\G(\fj)$.
+The space of all SODEs is denoted by $\sode(M)$, and those vanishing on the 0-section of $TM$ by $\qsp(M)$. \end{definition} Thus a SODE can be expressed locally as $S:(x,y)\mapsto (x,y,y,\S(x,y))$. \begin{remark} If desired, one may work with jet spaces using $J^1(\R_{\,0},M)\cong TM$ and $J^2(\R_{\,0},M) \cong \fj$, where the notation indicates jets with fixed source $0\in\R$ and target any point in $M$. \end{remark}

 The vertical bundle $\V = \ker(\pi_* :TTM\surj TM)$ is a vector subbundle with respect to both vector bundle structures on $TTM$.
 In induced local coordinates, elements of $\V$ look like $(x,y,0,Y)$.
-We observe that there is a natural isomorphism $\fix J\cong\V$ of fiber subbundles of $TTM$.
-Thus we can transport the vector bundle structure of $\V$ to $\fix J$ and give the latter a vector bundle structure.
-Note carefully that this does {\em not\/} make $\fix J$ a vector subbundle of $TTM$ but does allow us to regard $\sode(M)$ as a vector space isomorphic to $\G(\V)$ with $\qsp(M)$ as a closed subspace, so that both are Fr\'echet nuclear spaces \cite{T}.
+We observe that $\fj$ is an affine subbundle of $TTM$ with translation vector bundle $\V$.
+This allows us to regard $\sode(M)$ as an affine space with translation vector space $\G(\V)$ and with $\qsp(M)$ as a closed affine subspace, so that both are affine nuclear Fr\'echet spaces \cite{T}.

 Before commenting further on this definition, we must briefly digress to consider the notion of homogeneity for functions.

 Consider the equation $f(ax) = a^m f(x)$.
 In projective geometry, for example, one usually requires this to hold only for $a\ne 0$.
 We shall call this {\em projectively homogeneous\/} of degree $m$.
 In other areas, such as Euler's Theorem in analysis, one further restricts to $a>0$.
 We shall call this {\em positively homogeneous\/} of degree $m$.
 Finally, in order that homogeneity of degree 1 coincide with linearity, one must allow all scalars $a\in\R$ (including zero).
 We shall call this {\em completely homogeneous\/} of degree $m$.
 By $h(m)$ we shall mean complete homogeneity on $TM$ and projective homogeneity on $TM-0$.